clingen-data-model/allele/source/allele/conceptual/allele_instance/amino_acid_allele_instance.md

 See also: [AlleleInstance](allele_instance.html)

-SimpleAminoAcidAllele represents an allele at a variant location on a single version of a chromosome.
-For each different chromosome version, a new SimpleAminoAcidAllele would be created, and these would be aggregated at the CanonicalSimpleAllele level, along with any TranscriptSimpleAlleles.
+AminoAcidAlleleInstance represents an allele at a variant location on a single version of a chromosome.
+For each different chromosome version, a new AminoAcidAlleleInstance would be created, and these would be aggregated at the SimpleCanonicalAllele level, along with any TranscriptAlleleInstances.

 Attributes
 --------------------